daisylb/bridgekeeper/docs/tutorial/permissions.rst

 Blanket Rules
 -------------

-Blanket rules are rules whose outcome is only affected by the user.
-We said earlier that rules are *questions to ask about the user that is trying to gain access, and the objects they're trying to gain access to*; blanket rules are *questions to ask about the user that is trying to gain access*, without regard for what they're accessing.
+A blanket rule is a rule that decides whether or not to allow access based solely on the user that's trying to access the resource.
+They'll either allow access to everything or nothing at all, hence the name.

-The built-in rule :data:`~bridgekeeper.rules.is_staff` is an blanket rule, as are :data:`~bridgekeeper.rules.is_authenticated`, :data:`~bridgekeeper.rules.is_superuser` and :data:`~bridgekeeper.rules.is_active`.
+We've already used one blanket rule—the built-in :data:`~bridgekeeper.rules.is_staff` rule—but we can also define our own, by using the :class:`~bridgekeeper.rules.blanket_rule` decorator to wrap a function that takes a user and returns a boolean.

-We can define our own, too, by using the :class:`~bridgekeeper.rules.blanket_rule` decorator to wrap a function that takes a user and returns a boolean:
+In this example, we're using the ``role`` attribute on each user's associated ``Profile`` instance to restrict access to users that have been assigned a particular role:

 .. code-block:: python
     :caption: shrubberies/rules.py